top of page

 Great speakers almost always have prepared stories they use in their speeches because well-crafted narratives are a powerful tool to engage the audience, convey a message effectively, and make their points more memorable

-You should prepare in advance ~3 impactful stories that you can use in every interview / discussion to highlight areas including:
+You should prepare impactful short stories that you can use in every interview / discussion to highlight areas including:

 • The impact you drive